mysticpants/Timer/README.md

 # Timer

-A simple timer class with one-off and interval timers all of which can be cancelled.
+A simple class to manage timers with one-off and interval timers all of which can be cancelled.
+Can be used to create multiple timers that actually share a single timer which may be helpful on the agent where the number of active timers is limited.

 To add this library to your model, add the following lines to the top of your agent code: